 OTR truck driver salaries

 OTR trucking is what many people think of as traditional truck driving.
 OTR drivers work alone or in two-person teams to cover long distances and are often on the road for up to four weeks at a time.
-OTR truckers need a Class A, B, or C CDL license, depending on the specific equipment they will operate.
-You can also earn a HAZMAT endorsement, which pays more.
-OTR truck driver salaries are typically based on a combination of mileage (listed as CPM or cost per mile) and bonuses.
+Depending on the specific equipment they will operate, OTR truckers need a Class A, B, or C CDL license.
+You can also earn a HAZMAT (hazardous materials) endorsement, which pays more.
+A typical OTR truck driver salary is based on mileage (listed as CPM or cost per mile) and bonuses.

-You can make a good living as an OTR truck driver, but make sure you’re aware of the things that can eat into your paycheck.
+You can make a good living as an OTR truck driver, but make sure you know what can eat into your paycheck.
 In particular, pay attention to federally mandated hours of service limitations that affect how much you can drive in a day and a week.
 Also, look into the impact of delays (known as “detentions” in the trucking industry).
 Even weather conditions and poor road maintenance can affect how much you ultimately make.

 Becoming an owner-operator can be one of the best ways to make a significant income as a truck driver.
-The average owner-operator salary is more than $221,000 per year.
+According to Indeed.com, the average owner-operator salary is about $290,000 per year.
 But there are some catches.
-How much you make will depend entirely on how much you bring in (revenue) and how much you spend (expenses).
+How much you make will depend entirely on how much you bring in (revenue) versus spending (expenses).

-Owner-operator expenses include everything from purchasing or leasing your truck (and the costs of annual maintenance) to fuel costs, insurance, and of course, taxes.
+Owner-operators have overhead expenses that include everything from purchasing or leasing your truck (and annual maintenance costs) to fuel costs, insurance, and, of course, taxes.
 Meanwhile, you’ll be responsible for finding your own customers (including paying customer acquisition costs) and negotiating your own rates.
 There are several tips and tricks for maximizing your revenue while minimizing your expenses, but the bottom line is that all the responsibility falls on you.
 This can be a good thing or a bad thing, depending on your personality and sales skills.